 - The Asking: This is where you each get to say “I do.”
 This is not a required part of the marriage ceremony, but a traditional element that many like to include.

 - Vows: The absolute highlight and heart of your ceremony and the reason why we are all together.
-You may choose to write your own, be guided by me or use traditional vows, but they must include the words: “I call upon everyone present to witness that I, ‘name’, take you, ‘name’ to be my lawful wedded wife / husband /spouse).
+You may choose to write your own, be guided by me or use traditional vows, but they must include the words: “I call upon everyone present to witness that I, ‘name’, take you, ‘name’ to be my lawful wedded wife / husband /spouse/partner in marriage).

 - Ring Exchange:

 - Unity Ritual: This optional segment allows you to symbolically demonstrate your union.